replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

    - kind: ServiceAccount
    name: kotsadm
    ```

+   To grant the user these permissions, you can save the resources above in a YAML file, such as `rbac.yaml`.
+Then, apply the resources in the cluster by running ``

  :::note
  When installing with the minimum app manager-specific RBAC permissions, include both the `--ensure-rbac=false` and `--skip-rbac-check` flags with the `kots install` command.
 This prevents the app manager from attempting to create a Role with `* * *` permissions in the namespace.
 For more information about these flags, see [install](/reference/kots-cli/kots-cli-install).